Product Identity··12 min read

 Trigger: Packaging for lifestyle brands, hobbyist products, enthusiast categories.

 Psychology: Social belonging is a powerful motivator.
-Naming a specific, large community signals that other customers like them have already taken this step — reducing perceived risk and activating social proof.
-The number should be real; customers can usually sense when a community figure is fabricated.
+Naming a specific, large community signals that other customers — people like this one — have already taken the same step, which reduces perceived risk and activates social proof.
+The number cited should be accurate; customers can usually sense when a community figure has been fabricated, and a false claim damages the trust the CTA is designed to build.

 Before After